Mike Sanni

 During a speaking engagement for the 25th Anniversary of the Apollo 11 Moon Landing at Kennedy Space Center, he presented an original oil painting of President John F. Kennedy to the center for permanent display.

 Mr. Sanni left the aerospace industry and returned to Gettysburg, Pennsylvania.
 There, he became an Adjunct Instructor of Graphic Design and Illustration at "Bradley Academy for the Visual Arts" in York Pennsylvania.
-Afterward, he established and operated a marketing and advertising studio called, "i.n.k." (”intelligent noise kommunications”) serving a varied array of clients.
+Afterward, he established and operated a marketing and advertising studio called, "i.n.k." (”intelligent noise kommunications”) serving a varied array of clients, until his retirement.

-He continues to maintain an intense interest in the study of astronomy, particle physics, and the international space effort.
-He is currently working on a volume of paintings entitled "The Planets and LQG" for exhibition in September, 2026.
+He continues to maintain an intense interest in the study of astronomy and the international space effort.
+He is currently working on a volume of paintings entitled "The Planets and LQG" for exhibition in September, 2026 (please see red notes).